Mikaela/mikaela.github.io/Asperger.html.md

 #### Because of AS

 Asperger's syndrome can directly be used in bullying.
 As I seem weird (hate cursewords, don't smoke nor drink alcohol), people at school have nice habit of thinking reasons to it.
 They have told that "I know why Mika is so weird.
-His ancestors have had sex with monkeys" and that I am retarted.
+His ancestors have had sex with monkeys" and that I am retarded.

 AS can probably be blamed for the reason of bullying that I only speak "book language" and I was called as "book language Mika" for first grades 1-3 (or something around that) as "book-language-Mika".
 It also happened on grades 7-9 (junior high school in Finnish school system).